 - Help local elected officals by providing reliable information.
 They have many difficult decisions to make and if they are goint oto treat the library differently than other departments or give special consideration, then you must provide the information that allows them to justify their actions.

 People all over Western Wisconsin use their public libraries for many different reasons.
 Now they can share their stories or comments on this easy-to-use webpage.
 IFLS is gathering these stories for use in library advocacy and support.
 Add a link to your website or facebook page now! (links to printed materials in Advocacy & Marketing Kit.

 For more information about library advocacy, contact John Thompson.

 IFLS has developed an advocacy and marketing kit.
 All sections are available for you to download from our website.

 Library Value Calculator

-Use this tool on your website!
+Use this tool from the Winnefox Library System on your website!
 It will tell an individual the monetary value of their library check outs.